wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 \end{align}
 $$

-For instance, if an application runs in 3 hours on 1 core but runs in 2 hours on 2 cores, then its speedup is:
+For instance, if a program runs in 3 hours on 1 core but runs in 2 hours on 2 cores, then its speedup is:

 $$